ukiw200/challenges-23-24/git-challenges/00-introduction/00-introduction.md

 ## 4. Next steps

-Do not worry if you do not understand everything in the movies.
+Do not worry if you do not understand everything from the movies immediately.

 We will explore the concepts of both movies in the following challenges.